9 North Wales Hikes You Should Absolutely Experience

-Just a short walk from the historic town of Conwy lies Conwy Mountain, a relatively peaceful walk that takes in the gorgeous views of the nearby castle, Conwy Bay and the surrounding coastline.
+Just a short walk from the historic town of Conwy lies Mynydd y Dref or in English, Conwy Mountain, a relatively peaceful walk that takes in the gorgeous views of the nearby castle, Conwy Bay and the surrounding coastline.

 Famed for its colourful landscape and plenty of photo-taking opportunities of the nearby peaks, Conwy Mountain has something for everyone.

 There are several footpaths you can follow, enabling walkers to devise their favourite way of reaching the top.
 So, if you’re after a challenge, you will have the option of some steeper ascents and descents that may require some scrambling if you so desire.

 It will be wise to save this outing for a clear day to get the very best out of the views, and don’t forget to finish off your trip with a stroll around Conwy’s many shops, cafés and pubs.